Linuxfabrik/monitoring-plugins/check-plugins/strongswan-connections/README.md

 Checks IPSec connection states on a strongSwan VPN gateway by connecting to the charon daemon via the VICI (Versatile IKE Control Interface) socket.
 Reports IKE SA and CHILD SA states, re-authentication/re-keying timers, and traffic counters.
 "EST" in the output means "Established".

-**Alerting Logic:**

-* WARN if there are no active connections at all
-* WARN if configured connections do not match active connections (a connection is configured but not up)
-* WARN if any child SA is not connected
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Connects to the VICI socket (default: `/run/strongswan/charon.vici`) to enumerate configured and active connections